Once you try snickerdoodles, there is no going back. But you know what is even better?! Caramilk stuffed snickerdoodles!

 - Preheat oven to 350F.
 Line a baking sheet with parchment paper or silicone liner.

 - In the bowl of your stand mixer, add the butter and sugars.
 Cream until light and fluffy, about 5 minutes.
-Mix in one egg at a time, making sure to beat well in between.
+Mix in egg.
 Add vanilla and mix.

 - Sift together the flour, cream of tartar, baking soda, and salt in a separate bowl.
 Slowly add to wet ingredients and mix until JUST combined.